Theoretical Models in Clin Psy

 The module will begin with an introduction to the profession of clinical psychology in the UK, outlining the emphasis on a biopsychosocial (rather than biomedical) framework and illustrating the way in which clinical psychologists understand difference and distress through the use of clinical case formulation (as opposed to psychiatric diagnosis).
 The relevance of adopting a lifespan developmental framework will be explained.
 In the following weeks, the theoretical models that clinical psychologists most frequently draw upon to inform their practice will be examined.
-Typical lectures focus on Behavioural Theory, Cognitive Behavioural Therapy, Acceptance and Commitment Therapy, Mindfulness, Dialectical Behaviour Therapy, Schema Therapy, Psychodynamic Theory, and Systemic Therapy; each be introduced by a practising clinical psychologist or psychological therapist, who will explain the principles underlying each model and how these are applied in clinical situations.
+Typical lectures focus on Behavioural Theory, Cognitive Behavioural Therapy, Acceptance and Commitment Therapy, Mindfulness, Dialectical Behaviour Therapy, Psychodynamic Theory, and Cognitive Analytic Therapy; each be introduced by a practising clinical psychologist or psychological therapist, who will explain the principles underlying each model and how these are applied in clinical situations.
 The module is an introduction to various theoretical approaches and is NOT designed to teach proficiency in the application of therapy.

 This module explores the key theoretical models on which clinical psychology practice is based, and illustrates how these models inform clinical practice.
 This is intended to assist students in making decisions about pursuing a career in clinical psychology and to help prepare students for seeking relevant posts or training places.
 The module is presented in 11 weekly sessions consisting of lectures and small-group activities.
 Lectures will be given mainly by practising clinicians with expertise in particular theoretical approaches and their practical application to clinical problems, who have kindly agreed to contribute as guest lecturers to this module.
 Small-group work will include a range of activities designed to broaden students’ understanding of the concepts outlined in the lectures.